 - Relative Strength (RS): This is the key component in the calculation.
 RS for the defined period = Average Gain / Average Loss.

 - Average loss: In contrast to gain, a loss occurs when the difference between the periodic closing prices of a security is negative.
 If security ABC closes at US$100 for period one, and US$95 for period two, then there is a realised loss of US$5.
-In order to calculate the average loss, the total of amount observed during losses for the period is divided by the period itself: Total Loss / Period.
+In order to calculate the average negative change of price movements, the total amount observed during losses for the period is divided by the period itself: Total Loss / Period.

 - Period: The default period used for the RSI calculation is 14.
 It is important to remember the period can be adjusted to account for varying market conditions.
 Differing products, timeframes or overall market state can greatly influence the inherent volatility facing an actively traded financial instrument.
 Depending upon the situation, the period used for the RSI calculation may need to be adjusted to more accurately reflect current trading conditions.

 Modern charting software applications typically include RSI within the trading platform itself and afford the trader options for its visual presentation.
 The calculations for the RSI are largely automated, providing a real-time representation of the indicator with no need for manual calculation.
-Charting platforms such as Trading Station, MetaTrader 4, and NinjaTrader provide charting functionality including RSI.
+Charting platforms such as Trading Station and MetaTrader 4 provide charting functionality including RSI.

 The RSI is a convenient method of labelling a security as being overbought or oversold.
 However, it is important that the trader remains mindful of market state and inherent volatility facing the product actively being traded.
 Trending markets, in addition to large periodic spikes in pricing volatility, can limit the capabilities and predictive value.

 Ultimately, the RSI is most effective when utilised in concert with other aspects of technical and fundamental analysis.

 FXCM Research Team consists of a number of FXCM's Market and Product Specialists.